meghankoleary/CHEME7770_pset2_meghanoleary_Ecoli_Core_Network/README.md

 Meghan O'Leary

-The regulatory constraints incorporate the boolean rules used by Palsson
+The regulatory constraints incorporate the boolean rules used by Palsson and are located in the DataDictionary.

 Assumptions:
 The lower bound for the anaerobic case without regulatory constraints was set to -0.0001 for M_o2_e since